 Peter Wayne, PhD, is researcher and tai chi teacher in Boston.
 He is currently working on a study of women with osteopenia using tai chi with a goal of improving their bone density.
 His theory is that tai chi can help slow or potentially reverse bone loss.

-Why would Tai Chi Help Osteopenia?
+Why does Tai Chi Help Osteopenia?

 Peter and his team have described why they believe Tai Chi can help osteopenia.